zellij-org/zellij/.github/ISSUE_TEMPLATE/bug_report.md

 about: "If something isn't working as expected."
 labels: bug
 ---
 Thank you for taking the time to file this issue!
-Please follow the instructions and fill the missing parts below the instructions, if it is meaningful.
+Please follow the instructions and fill in the missing parts below the instructions, if it is meaningful.
 Try to be brief and concise.

 **In Case of Graphical or Performance Issues**